israelysm/fundraiser/README.md

 #### Step 4:
-Update the database configuration in .env file. then check your env file is have SETUP=true or Just add **SETUP=true**
+Update the database configuration in .env file. then check your env file is have SETUP=true or Just add **SETUP=true** and Check Your Env file Has **API_URL=http://localhost:8000/api** api url otherwise Don't Forget to Add.

     DB_CONNECTION=mysql
     DB_HOST=127.0.0.1